 How was Wallis able to make a King of England not just to give up his throne but the entire British Empire and its dominion which included Nigeria?

-Wallis Warfield Simpson
+Who was Wallis Warfield Simpson?

 Born Bessie Wallis Warfield on June 19, 1896, at the border of Maryland and Pennsylvania, Warfield was an American socialite named after her father Teackle Wallis Warfield and her mother’s elder sister Bessie.
 Her father who was the son of a successful flour merchant died of tuberculosis on November 15, 1896, just a few months after Wallis’ birth.

 However, her late father’s wealthy brother, Solomon Davies Warfield catered for her welfare and education where she attended the most expensive girls’ school in Maryland.
 Wallis’ fine violet-blue eyes and petite figure ensured that she had many admirers.

 On November 8, 1916, Wallis married Earl Winfield Spencer Jr. (1888-1960), an American Navy aviator in Baltimore.
 Wallis had a phobia of flying after seeing two planes crash within the span of two weeks, and she was not fond of her husband’s profession.
 In addition, her husband was also a heavy drinker, which affected his flying and even caused him to crash on one occasion.